 An audio interview with Curtis Fox.

-During my time as Children’s Poet Laureate, I will be making an ongoing series of short videos for the Poetry Foundation, reading the poems of some outstanding children’s poets as well as some of my own.
+During Mary Anne’s time as Children’s Poet Laureate, she made an ongoing series of short videos for the Poetry Foundation, reading the poems of some outstanding children’s poets as well as some of her own.
 Here are the first three:

 A group of poems from Laughing Time by William Jay Smith.